Sophon 1.15 is here

 MP3 / WAVWhisper transcription

 Unsupported formats fail fast with a clear message.
-You can drop a new extractor into src/Sophon.Documents/Extractors/ — extractors are plugins registered with the document pipeline.
+Extractors are plugins registered with the document pipeline, so support for additional formats can land without changes to the rest of the stack.

 Uploading